The short answer

 What to tell a Calgary groomer?

-Cut name + length (specify inches), eye-area trim, tell me before cutting matts.
-Confirm scissors + blow-dry.
-If groomer doesn't know topknot, find another.
+Cut name plus length (specify inches), eye-area trim, and tell me before cutting matts.
+Confirm scissors and blow-dry.
+If the groomer does not know the topknot, find another.

 Are Yorkies hypoallergenic?

 Often tolerated by mild allergies.
 No dog is fully hypoallergenic.
-Trial visit + 48-hour wait before adopting if you have allergies.
+Do a trial visit and a 48-hour wait before adopting if you have allergies.

 Yorkie Adoption in Calgary